How does the application process work?

 - Save and automate job searches.

-- Upload resumes or create one using our resume builder.
+- Upload and save resumes or create one using our resume builder.

 - Upload and save required documents.